Why aren't we making knives out of obsidian by now? >500 times sharper than steel

 consider stepping out of your echo chamber

-I'm aware, I just wish they'd fuck off back to 4chan
+I'm aware, I just wish they'd frick off leave

 Anonymous